 • protect against tree pests and diseases.

-On 2 May 2024, thousands of candidates will stand for mayoral and local elections in England, hoping to represent you.
+On 2 May 2024, thousands of candidates stood for mayoral and local elections across England, hoping to represent you.
+Mayoral elections took place in:

 • East Midlands